Last Updated on June 11, 2022 by Ellen

-There aren’t many major urban centers where you can ride a tour bus on a 24-hour pass for under $10, or take in panoramic views from a skyscraper for a few dollars.
-Museums with amazing history cost as low as three dollars; and you can see amazing art by one of the country’s most well-known artists — for free!
+There aren’t many major urban centers where you can ride a tour bus on a 24-hour pass for under $15, or take in panoramic views from a skyscraper for a few dollars.
+Museums with amazing history cost just a few dollars, and you can see amazing art by one of the country’s most well-known artists — for free!

 Any combination of sites below could make for an excellent overview of Mexico City on time and money budgets.
 Take your pick and make your quick trip to this vibrant city a memorable one.
 Or, stay longer, or go back – and see it all.
 It’s a city Earth Vagabonds have been to more than once, and one we plan to visit again.

 - Mexico City travel guide by Earth Vagabonds